LIS501/syllabi/md/Asgt3.md

        take.

 3. **Due A3BDUE Annotated bibliography of 20 items**, to the Moodle drop box *Assignment 3 abstract & bibliography*
      - Create an annotated bibliography.
 Format entries consistency and indicate the citation format you use.
 Number each entry.
+See the Purdue University Online Writing Lab resources on annotated bibliographies: <https://owl.english.purdue.edu/owl/resource/614/01/>

        For each resource, write a 2-paragraph annotation.
 The first paragraph should describe the resource while the second paragraph should situate it with respect to your research question and/or method.